moccu/picnic/README.md

 #### `.insertMethod`

 This returns the type of method how to insert the created content to a certain `target`.
-It supports the following values which map to the identically named jQuery functions:  TemplateView.INSERT_APPENDTO = "appendTo" (default) TemplateView.INSERT_BEFORE = "insertBefore" TemplateView.INSERT_AFTER = "insertAfter"  All jQuery insertion methods will be used in relation to the `.target` element: content[insertMethod](target)
+It supports the following values which map to the identically named jQuery functions:  TemplateView.INSERT_APPENDTO = "appendTo" (default) TemplateView.INSERT_PREPENDTO = "prependTo" TemplateView.INSERT_BEFORE = "insertBefore" TemplateView.INSERT_AFTER = "insertAfter"  All jQuery insertion methods will be used in relation to the `.target` element: content[insertMethod](target)